-A new treatment for lice was approved by the FDA in early 2011 called spinosad (Natroba).
-The drug is topical and applied to the scalp.
+A treatment for lice approved by the FDA in early 2011 called spinosad (Natroba) is topical and applied to the scalp.
 It is not approved for use on children under age 4.

 For those who prefer to avoid the use of insecticides, try a "combing only" technique.
 Wash the hair with ordinary shampoo and conditioner, and leave wet.
 With a fine-toothed comb, stroke slowly outward from the roots through one lock of hair at a time.
 Lice will land on the back of the comb, get caught between the teeth, or fall off.
 Space at least 30 strokes over the head.
 Repeat every three days.
 Because newborn lice do not lay eggs for the first week, all the lice should disappear after about two weeks of combing.

 Pubic lice can be treated with over-the counter medications containing pyrethrins or permethrin lotion 1%.
 Your sexual partners will also have to be treated.
 Crabs are also sometimes found on eyelashes or eyebrows.
 A nit comb or fingernails may be used if there are only a few live and nits on them.
 Otherwise a special prescription eye ointment may be prescribed.